kdawes/starfighters/README.md

 # stockfighter  https://starfighter.readme.io/

 ## It's a video game, except to play you are writing software - or - a bot - to compete in a virtual stock market.
-To play, you consume consume REST / Websocket endpoints analyzing the orderbook / market data and trading against it.
+To play, you consume REST / Websocket endpoints analyzing the orderbook / market data and trading against it.
 There are levels with different objectives.

 ### It looks like this :
 ![GitHub Logo](./stockfighter.png)